A good second class honours degree, in an appropriate discipline.

 Months of entry

-· Studying five modules with a 20,000 word dissertation
+- Studying five modules and completing a 20,000 word dissertation

-· Studying six modules with a 15,000 word dissertation
+- Studying six modules and completing a 15,000 word dissertation

 Information for international students